magdalenevasthy23/Sales-Management-System/README.md

 Username: admin
 Password: admin123  **

-To run the project locally, first install the required dependencies using the requirements.txt file.
+To run the project locally, first install the required dependencies (streamlit, psycopg2-binary, pandas, matplotlib).
 Then, set your PostgreSQL password as an environment variable.
 After that, run the Streamlit application using the command `streamlit run app.py`.
 Make sure your PostgreSQL server is running before starting the application.

 For the database setup, you need to create a PostgreSQL database named `sales_management`.
-After creating the database, import the provided `database.sql` file using the command `psql -U postgres -d sales_management -f database.sql`.
+After creating the database, import the provided `database.sql` file.
 This will recreate all the necessary tables and sample data required for the project.

 Please note that this project uses a local PostgreSQL database, and database credentials are not included in the code for security reasons.